irongavel/ProofProject/src/readme.txt

 General Explanation:

 We decided to represent expressions as queues, or linkedLists<String> in the order of operations.
 This can be more thouroughly illuminated in the test class for expression.
 Also, our expression class does not throw any of it's own errors, instead, these errors are thrown in the linechecker method.
-Please do not penizlize us for this design decision.
+Please do not penalize us for this design decision.
 Proofs are stored in a HashTable, and the scope is checked for every command possible.

-Test Explanations:
+TheoremSetTest:

+Tests methods for putting and getting of expressions into and outof the TheoremSet

 ProofTest:

+These tests are not so much tests as they are markers for tested documents both given to us and created by us.

 ExpressionTest: